Tusker F.C.

-The Tusker Football Club is a professional football club based in Nairobi, Kenya.
+Tusker FC is a professional football club based in Nairobi, Kenya.
 It is the second most successful club in Kenya with thirteen Kenyan league championships.
 They also have four Kenyan cup titles.
 In addition, it has won four East African CECAFA Clubs Cup titles.

-Formed in 1969, the club is sponsored by East African Breweries and its name refers to Tusker, a well-known beer brand by the company.
-The club was known as Kenya Breweries until 1999, when the current name was adopted.
-Tusker play some home games at the 15,000-capacity Kinoru Stadium in Meru.
+The club was formed in 1969, it is sponsored by East African Breweries.
+Tusker is a well-known beer brand by the company.
+The club was initially known as Kenya Breweries until 1999, when the current name was adopted.
+Tusker plays some home games at the 15,000-capacity Kinoru Stadium in Meru.

-Tusker is currently coached by Robert Matano.

-Tusker F.C. played in the first ever match for the South Sudan national football team; the match was an unofficial friendly.
-Tusker won the match 3-1.
+Tusker is currently coached by Charles Okere.
+The club played in the first ever match against the South Sudan national team following the latter's creation.
+The match was an unofficial friendly.
+Tusker won the match 3–1.

-Tusker won the 2016 Kenyan Premier League on 6 November 2016 after beating AFC Leopards 1–0 thanks to a Shafik Batambuze strike in the 69th minute.
+Tusker won the 2016 Kenyan Premier League on 6 November 2016 after beating AFC Leopards 1–0 thanks to goal by Shafik Batambuze strike in the 69th minute.
 This helped them clinch their 11th Kenyan Premier League title.